Ters06/PNGDrawer/README.md

 ### How it Works

 The provided guide acts as a "cheat sheet" for the AI, containing:
 -   The complete JSON schema for all file types.
 -   A cookbook of pre-built recipes for common visual patterns (like iteration loops and corner tags).
-- A list of critical rendering limitations (like the need for manual text wrapping).
+-   A list of critical rendering limitations.

 ### How to Use